-It is estimated that up to 20 to 25 percent of those eligible each year fail to claim their credit, either because they are unaware or don't know how to obtain it.
-While OTDA's goal is to reach as many eligible low-income taxpayers as possible, target populations should include:
+It is estimated that up to 25 percent of those eligible each year fail to claim their credit, either because they are unaware it is available to them or don't know how to obtain it.
+OTDA's goal is to reach as many eligible low-income taxpayers as possible.
+Target populations should include:

-- Those receiving TA, SNAP or HEAP benefits who are, or were working during 2019, including newly employed individuals who have little or no previous labor force experience and may not be familiar with the EITC and other available tax benefits; - Working non-parent relative caregivers who are raising EITC-eligible children in their home; and. - Eligible immigrant households that may mistakenly believe they are ineligible for the EITC.
+- Those receiving TA, SNAP or HEAP benefits who had paid employment during 2020, particularly newly employed individuals who have little or no previous work experience and may not be familiar with the EITC and other available tax benefits; - Working non-parent relative caregivers who are raising EITC-eligible children in their home; - Eligible immigrant households that may mistakenly believe they are ineligible for EITCs.

 EITCs can significantly increase available income for a low-income wage earner, potentially adding more than one-third to that person's earnings.
 Therefore, it is important for district staff to discuss the benefits of EITCs and encourage households to file.
-District staff should also encourage households to take advantage of VITA sites for free tax preparation assistance or FSA sites to complete and file taxes on their own.
+District staff should also encourage households to take advantage of available VITA sites for free tax preparation assistance or FSA sites to complete and file taxes on their own.